 The international field of cultural studies has emerged from the challenges posed to traditional humanistic and social scientific agendas by new research strategies in visual studies; anthropology, ethnography, and folklore; feminist studies; comparative sociology and politics; semiotics; social, cultural, literary, and political theory; science studies; colonial discourse analysis; ethnic studies; and the histories of sexualities.
 These challenges, and the new areas of scholarly activity they stimulate, compose the heart of cultural studies at UC Santa Cruz.
 Thus, the Center for Cultural Studies' concern is to foster research across divisional as well as disciplinary boundaries.
 While based in the humanities, it engages with the "interpretive" or "historical" social sciences, as well as with theoretically informed work in the arts.
 The membership of the Center's Advisory Board and faculty/graduate student participation in its events clearly reflect this cross-divisional agenda.

 The Center's activities include lectures and colloquia, which can be accessed via our Events Archive.

 Carla Freccero, Literature, History of Consciousness, and Feminist Studies Departments

 Anna Tsing, Anthropology Department

-Administrative support is provided by the Institute for Humanities Research.
+Administrative support is provided by The Humanities Institute at UC Santa Cruz.